LazyDuchess/OpenTS2/README.md

 * A copy of The Sims 2 Ultimate Collection

 ## Setup
 You need to have a "config.json" file in the root folder that provides paths to your Sims 2 UC installation and user directories.
-Copy the "config.example.json" file and rename it to "config.json" to start off.
+Copy the "config.example.json" file and rename it to "config.json" to start off, and type in your own paths.

 ## Acknowledgements
 * [InvertedTomato.CRC](https://github.com/invertedtomato/crc)